cetinkayasena/Women-s-Political-Representation-in-Europe/README.md

 ```
 # Women’s Political Representation in Europe (2010–2020)

-This project analyzes the representation of women in politics across five European countries — including Turkey — between the years 2010 and 2020.
+This project analyzes the representation of women in politics across six European countries — including Turkey — between the years 2010 and 2020.

 ## 📊 Project Overview